Local Advantage Networks for Cooperative Multi-Agent Reinforcement Learning: Method

 \section{Method}

-In this section, we present \textbf{Local Advantage Networks (LAN)} a novel value-based algorithm for collaborative partially observable MARL.
-LAN goes in the opposite direction of the current SOTA, which focuses on factorizing the Q-value of the joint policy $Q^{\bm{\pi}}$.
+In this section, we present \textbf{Local Advantage Networks (LAN)}, a novel value-based algorithm for collaborative partially observable MARL.
+LAN goes in the opposite direction of the current state-of-the-art in MARL, which focuses on factorizing the Q-value of the joint policy $Q^{\bm{\pi}}$ into individual utilities.
 Instead, LAN learns for each agent the advantage of the best response policy to the other agents' policies.
 The local advantages are only conditioned on the own agent's history allowing for decentralized execution.
 The main contribution of LAN is to stabilize the learning of those advantages by leveraging CTDE to use the value of the joint policy $V^{\bm{\pi}}$ to coordinate their learning.
-The centralized nature of $V^{\bm{\pi}}$ allows to reduce the partial observability while mitigating the moving target problem and the multi-agent credit assignment problem.
-By combining the local advantages with the centralized value, LAN derives a proxy of the local Q-values to simultaneously learn both components with DQN.
-Two key differences with a factorized Q-function are: (1) that LAN does not learn the Q-value of the joint policy, which is in fact more difficult to learn than the value ($V$), and (2) that LAN can represent all decentralized policies, while the combination of IGM and factorization (as in VDN and QMIX) limits the type of functions that can be represented.
+The centralized nature of $V^{\bm{\pi}}$ allows to reduce the partial observability, mitigate the moving target problem and the multi-agent credit assignment problem.
+By combining the local advantages with the centralized value, LAN derives a proxy of the individual Q-value of each agent and can simultaneously learn all components with DQN.
+Two key differences with a factorized Q-function are: (1) that LAN does not learn the Q-value of the joint policy, which is in fact more difficult to learn than the value $V$, and its factorization, but proxies of the individual Q-Values and (2) that in contrast to VDN and QMIX, LAN's architecture does not limit the the family of decentralized policies it can represent.
+We note that QPLEX can also represent all these policies at the cost of a more complex architecture.

-In a Dec-POMDP when the agents reach an optimal policy, their individual policies are best responses to the other agents policies.
-Indeed, if one agent could improve its policy while the other agents polices are fixed then the team performance would improve as the agents share the same reward.
+\paragraph{Best response policies} We start from the observation that in a Dec-POMDP when the agents reach an optimal policy, their individual policies are best responses to the other agents' policies.
+Indeed, if one agent could improve its policy while the other agents polices are fixed, the joint policy cannot be optimal as the agents share the same reward.
 Based on this observation, LAN focuses on learning best response polices.